91d906h4/nun-lang/README.md

 Basically, u means 0, and n means 1, you can consider this is a machine code level language (only use 0 and 1).

+Why we use u and n?
+Because it's difficult to read, debug and code.

 ### Built With

 nun lang is built with C (in 200 lines), it makes nun lang to run fast (but you will spend much time to code it).